The Apprentice (2024 film): Legal issues

 On May 20, 2024, Variety reported that Steven Cheung, the communications director of Trump's 2024 presidential campaign, threatened legal action over the film.
 On May 24, Variety reported that Trump's attorneys sent a cease-and-desist letter to the filmmakers, seeking to block "all marketing, distribution, and publication of the Movie."
 The film's producers responded to the letter by issuing a statement saying, "The film is a fair and balanced portrait of the former president.
 We want everyone to see it and then decide."

 Subsequent to this, Abbasi offered to screen the film for Trump, believing that he might approve of its depiction of him.
 He also said that realistic films need to be produced about the threat of fascism.

 In September 2024, Dan Snyder and his production company Kinematics sold its stake in the film, citing creative differences.
 Snyder was reportedly motivated to depart because of the film's unflattering and controversial portrayal of the central figure.
 The stake was acquired by James Shani and his production company Rich Spirit, which was already involved in the film with an original investment of $500,000.

+The film includes controversial scenes, including those that depict Trump violently raping his first wife, Ivana, abusing amphetamines to lose weight, and undergoing liposuction and plastic surgery to remove a bald spot.
+The rape scene was based on divorce records.
+In a deposition under oath, rendered during their divorce proceedings, Ivana accused Donald of rape and of pulling out her hair by the handful when his plastic surgery to alter his hairline failed.
+Sherman cited the Trump biography Lost Tycoon: The Many Lives of Donald J. Trump, by Harry Hurt, as the main source for Trump's use of amphetamines and said, "There's been other reporting over the years that Trump, in the '80s, took these pills that essentially are amphetamines, and they kind of give you manic energy...It's always been one of the explanations for why he went on this deal-making binge...I felt it was one of the themes of the film—as Trump gains more power, he loses touch with his own humanity.
+I thought of the diet pills as him trying to develop this superpower of never needing to sleep."